Pawanexh Kohli: Career

-At NCCD, Kohli had key involvement in establishing a historic MoU of cooperation in cold chain between nodal Indian and French organisations.
-He was guest of honor and represented India at the International Conference on Sustainable Cold Chain in Paris (April 2013).
+At NCCD, Kohli had key involvement in rationalizing and revising the cold chain support mechanism and various other related schemes to promote and encourage cold chain development.
+He also was prime mover in establishing a historic MoU of cooperation in cold chain between nodal Indian and French organisations.
+He was the French Government's guest of honor and represented India at the International Conference on Sustainable Cold Chain in Paris (April 2013).
 In July 2015 he was invited as a global expert to speak on the Global Food Crisis at the House of Lords in UK.
+He was regularly invited to lecture at the national academy for Indian administration services and the National Defence College from 2017 to 2022.